parzival-roethlein/mapya/README.txt

 different from pymel
 - faster: python api 2.0 instead of old one + smaller classes might also help? + other things I don't know about that make pymel slow?
-- pymel is object oriented, but not pythonic (java esque?)
+- pythonic, not java-esque
 -- properties instead of getter/setter methods [myNode.tx.set(1) -> myNode.tx = 1]
--- multiple ways to do the same: pyattr.set(keyable=1), pyattr.setKeyable(1), pm.setAttr(attrX, keyable=1)
+-- not multiple ways to do the same: pyattr.set(keyable=1), pyattr.setKeyable(1), pm.setAttr(attrX, keyable=1)
 - stable:
--- undo/redo works for all commands,
+-- undo/redo works for all commands
 -- works with different maya settings (meters, cm, ..)
 - easier to create own classes / attach to maya objects
 - shape functions not accessible from parent transform (python zen, explicit is better than implicit) mytrans.getPoints() = mytrans.child.pnts